hujhax/austin-improv-wiki/Dear Frailty.md

 	</table>
 </div>

-***Dear Frailty*** is a one-man show created by and starring [[Arthur Simone]].
+***Dear Frailty*** is a one-man show created by and starring [[Performers/Arthur Simone]].
 Simone went on to win [Best Actor/Actress 2009](http://www.austinchronicle.com/gyrobase/Awards/BestOfAustin?Award=808768) in the Austin Chronicle shortly after Dear Frailty's run ended.

 ## History
 Arthur Simone conceived Dear Frailty in the summer of 2009 and based it on new character monologues and some from a previous one man show of his in New Orleans.
 Arthur hired Tim  as Director, and used  [[Josh Gill]] as tech.